bardiabarabadi/uvicMUSE/docs/README.md

  First you need to import the `MuseWrapper` class into your code.
 Also, you will going to need the `asyncio` library.

-    from uvicmuse.MuseWrapper import MuserWrapper as MW
+    from uvicmuse.MuseWrapper import MuseWrapper as MW
     import asyncio
  Now get the event loop using the `get_even_loop` method and pass it to the `MuseWrapper`.